Pretty Maids: 1990s

-The 1990 follow up Jump the Gun, with new guitarist Ricky Marx and produced by Deep Purple bassist Roger Glover, offered more of the same catchy riffs.
-The band more or less broke up after the lack of success with this record, leaving only founding members Ron Atkins and Ken Hammer.
+The 1990 follow up, Jump the Gun, with new guitarist Ricky Marx, was produced by Deep Purple bassist Roger Glover.
+The band more or less broke up after this record, leaving only founding members Ron Atkins and Ken Hammer.

-They would not quit so recruited drummer Michael Fast and bass player Kenn Jackson, and went on to record Sin-Decade in 1992, once again teaming up with Metallica's producer Flemming Rasmussen.
-The album produced the hit single "Please Don't Leave Me" - a John Sykes/Phil Lynott cover which opened the band up to an even wider audience.
+They would not quit so recruited drummer Michael Fast and bassist Kenn Jackson, and went on to record Sin-Decade in 1992, once again teaming up with Metallica's producer Flemming Rasmussen.
+The album produced the single "Please Don't Leave Me" - a John Sykes cover.

-The band did very well in Japan in the first half of the 1990s and have a large fanbase there.

-In 1995 however, the band surprised the fans and critics by releasing the storming Scream.
-This was an altogether heavier and guitar-lead approach which gained numerous plaudits and saw the band release their first live album, Screamin' Live.

-The follow-up Spooked, released in 1997, was regarded by many as an instant classic, maintaining the energy and heaviness of Scream whilst still capturing the quintessential melody that is Pretty Maids.

-1999's Anything Worth Doing Is Worth Overdoing produced the commercial, hard driving rock song Hell on High Heels.